Nyai Roro Kidul: Kanjeng Ratu Kidul

 Nyi Roro Kidul is often equated with Kanjeng Ratu Kidul, though they are different individuals.

 Kanjeng Ratu Kidul is often illustrated as a mermaid with a tail as well as the lower body parts of a fish.
 The mythical creature is claimed to be able to take the soul of any who she wishes.
 According to local popular beliefs around coastal villages in Southern Java, the Queen often claims the lives of fishermen or visitors who bathe on the beach, and she usually prefers handsome young men.

 The role of Kanjeng Ratu Kidul as a Javanese Spirit-Queen became a popular motif in traditional Javanese folklore and palace mythologies, as well as being tied in with the beauty of Sundanese and Javanese princesses.
 Another aspect of her mythology was her ability to change shape and her appearance several times a day.
 Sultan Hamengkubuwono IX of Yogyakarta described his experience on spiritual encounters with the spirit Queen in his memoir; the queen could change shapes and appearance, usually appearing as a beautiful young woman during a full moon, and as an old woman at other times.

 Kanjeng Ratu Kidul is in control of the violent waves of the Indian Ocean from her dwelling place in the heart of the ocean in a significant amount of the folklore that surrounds her.
 Sometimes, she is referred to as one of the spiritual queens or wives of the Susuhunan of Solo or Surakarta and the Sultan of Yogyakarta.
-Her loctaion is considered to correspond to the Merapi-Kraton-South Sea axis in the Solo Sultanate and Yogyakarta Sultanate.
+Her location is considered to correspond to the Merapi-Kraton-South Sea axis in the Solo Sultanate and Yogyakarta Sultanate.

 Another pervasive part of folklore surrounding her is the color aqua green, gadhung m'lathi in Javanese, which is favored and referred to by her and is thus forbidden to wear along the southern coast of Java.
 She is often described as wearing clothes or selendang (silky sashes) in this color.